Polycystic ovary syndrome

 - Ovulatory dysfunction (irregular, infrequent periods or no periods at all)

-- Hyperandrogenism (higher testosterone levels than normal, increase in facial or body hair)
+- Hyperandrogenism (a blood test which shows increased testosterone, or symptoms of increased testosterone such as an increase in facial or body hair)

 What complications can PCOS lead to?